elebihan/buildroot-helpers/man/br2-local-mk.1.rst

 - edit: edit or create a ``local.mk`` preset.
 - list: list the available presets.
+- import: import an existing ``local.mk`` from a Buildroot build directory into preset.
 - install: install a ``local.mk`` from a preset into a Buildroot build directory.
 - clean: remove ``local.mk`` from a directory.